 Questions and Answers About Reishi What is reishi?

-Reishi is a type of mushroom that grows on live trees.
-Scientists may call it either Ganoderma lucidum or Ganoderma sinense.
-In traditional Chinese medicine, this group of mushrooms is known as Ling Zhi.
-In Japan, they are known as Reishi.
-In China, G. lucidum is known as Chizhi and G. sinense is known as Zizhi.
+Reishi is a fungus that grows on living trees.
+Ganoderma lucidum or Ganoderma sinense are the two names given to it by scientists.
+Ling Zhi is the name given to this group of mushrooms in traditional Chinese medicine.
+They are known as Reishi in Japan.
+G. lucidum is known as Chizhi in China, whereas G. sinense is known as Zizhi.

 How is reishi given or taken?